Please enter both an email address and a password.

 The committee was created to support the education and career development of SAS grade (specialist, specialty dentist, associate specialist, staff grade, clinical assistant) dentists as part of the SAS strategy of RCS England following the Kennedy Review.
 This committee provides a platform for SAS dentists to contribute to the work of the Faculty and the College.

-SAS and locally employed dentists make up over 20% of the NHS dental workforce so supporting them to achieve their professional goals is vital.
+SAS and locally employed dentists make up over 20% of the NHS dental workforce, so supporting them in achieving their professional goals is vital.
 The first committee meeting was held in July 2022.

 Who we are